Last reviewed 22 October 2021

 In the HSE guidance on training, its website states:

-In view of the safe operation of a fork lift truck being directly affected by the operator him or herself, the HSE sees operator training as a key issue.
+In view of the safe operation of a fork lift truck being directly affected by the operator themselves, the HSE sees operator training as a key issue.
 Should an operator not be trained or the training certificate be out of date, this will be seen as a serious failure.